nekogochan/jira-to-youtrack-migrate-sprints/readme.md

 1. npm
 2. node
 3. yes, it has written in fucking js, sorry
+4. you must migrate your tasks from jira and create board in youtrack.
+   The script simply assigns tasks that are already in Youtrack to sprints as they are arranged in Jira

 # HOW TO USE
 1. See src/config.js